 4. Visit Pinacoteca di Brera

-Pinacoteca di Brera is one of the main art galleries in Milan.
-It contains works from Raphael, Mantegna, Rembrandt, and other masters.
-Its most famous artwork is Mantegna’s Lamentation of Christ, a dramatic painting that shows Jesus lying in rigor mortis on a mortuary slab.
-Admission is 15 EUR.
+Opened in 1809 by Napoleon Bonaparte, Pinacoteca di Brera is one of the main art galleries in Milan.
+It contains works from Raphael, Mantegna, Rembrandt, and other masters from the 13th-20th centuries.
+Its most famous artwork is Mantegna’s Lamentation of Christ (painted 1305), a dramatic painting that shows Jesus lying in rigor mortis on a mortuary slab.
+Admission is 15 EUR, which gives you unlimited access to the museum for three months.

 5. Wander Idroscalo Park

-Idroscalo Park is centered on Idroscalo Lake, a man-made lake offering a green escape from Milan’s concrete jungle.
-There are plenty of places for cycling, hiking, and having a picnic.
+Idroscalo Park is centered on Idroscalo Lake, a man-made lake that was originally created in the 1920s as a seaplane airport.
+Today, the lake and surrounding park offer a green escape from Milan’s concrete jungle.
+It was my favorite spot for relaxing with a book and people watching.
+There are plenty of places for kayaking, rowing, sailing, cycling, hiking, and having a picnic.
 During the summer, there are evening performances in the park featuring everything from modern dance to live orchestras.
 Pack a lunch, bring a book, and lounge away the afternoon.

 6. Walk along Corso Magenta